 If you are unlucky enough to be involved in an accident, you may experience whiplash straight after the collision, or the pain could take several days to materialise.
 The symptoms include:

 - Neck pain.

 - Pain in shoulders and arms.

 In extreme cases memory loss, problems concentrating, tinnitus (ringing in the ears) and depression can occur.

 See your doctor

-If you decide to make an insurance claim against the driver who caused the accident, the GP’s medical records will be used during the process as proof that you were diagnosed with whiplash.
+If you subsequently make an insurance claim against the driver who caused the accident, your medical records from the GP will be proof that you have whiplash.

 Adjust your head restraint properly

 Whatever car you are in always check that your head restraint is adjusted correctly.

 For the heads best protection the restraint should be: